Hagar-Usama/Lexical/README.md

 ## Plan (schedule)
 * Today: 23 May
-* Actual Deadline: 30 May
+* Actual Deadline: 6 Jun
 * Phase Deadline: 29 May

 ---